Andonome/lk/vision/record_terminal.md

 ---
-title: "Record a Terminal Session"
+title: Record a Terminal Session
-tags: [ "vision", "share" ]
+tags:
+- vision
+- share
 ---

 Record a terminal command, then press 'Control + d' to exit.